Not joined any party as of now says former Bihar DGP

 Pandey had recently made remarks on the Sushant Singh Rajput case.
 He was critical of the Mumbai Police and also sparked a controversy when he said that Rhea Chakraborty did not have the stature to comment on the Chief Minister of the state, Nitish Kumar.

 Pandey had in 2014 applied for VRS in 2014.
-However he was not given a ticket from the Buxar Lok Sabha seat, following which he withdrew his application.
+However, he was not given a ticket from the Buxar Lok Sabha seat, following which he withdrew his application.